spacetelescope/jwst/docs/jwst/user_documentation/more_information.rst

 .. note::

    This section addresses the release version to PyPI.
-   It is not to be confused with the DMS quarterly build version.
+   It is not to be confused with the DMS quarterly build version, which has a different numbering scheme (see `software vs. DMS builds <https://github.com/spacetelescope/jwst?tab=readme-ov-file#software-vs-dms-build-version-map>`_).

 The ``jwst`` package does not follow strict `semantic versioning <https://semver.org/>`_, in that a "minor" version bump may also contain non-backward compatible changes.